CartoDB/research-public/geopython25-workshop/materials/README.md

 ## Presenting the Data

-The data comes in three different source tables:
+The main data comes in four different source tables:

 - **Violent crimes data**.
 The data we will be using contains information of reported incidents of crime that occurred in the City of Chicago from 2001 to present, minus the most recent seven days.
 Data is extracted from the Chicago Police Department's CLEAR (Citizen Law Enforcement Analysis and Reporting) system and is available in [Google BigQuery's public marketplace](https://cloud.google.com/bigquery/public-data).
 In order to protect the privacy of crime victims, addresses are shown at the block level only, and specific locations are not identified.
 The data can be found in the public table `bigquery-public-data.chicago_crime.crime`.
 - **Demographic and socio-economic data**.
 We will also be using American Community Survey (ACS) Data from the [CARTO Spatial Catalog](https://carto.com/data-observatory), which are publicly available at the block group resolution using [5-years estimates](https://carto.com/spatial-data-catalog/browser/?provider=usa_acs&search=5yrs) from 2007 to 2018 and then [1-years estimates](https://carto.com/spatial-data-catalog/browser/?provider=usa_acs&search=yearly) for 2019 and 2020.
 Additionally, we will include information about the urbanity level of different locations, which can be extracted from the [Spatial Features](https://carto.com/blog/announcing-new-carto-spatial-features-data) dataset, CARTO's globally available derived dataset.